rmoore0509/ITCourseAccomplishments/README.md

 - ### Python.png shows code being used to find the sum of two numbers in Python and output the result with text.

 ### 4. Filename: RachelMooreFlowerClass.pdf
-- ### RachelMooreFlowerClass.pdf is a class diagram designed to represent the possible attributes and methods of a Flower
+- ### RachelMooreFlowerClass.pdf is an OOP class diagram designed to represent the possible attributes and methods of a Flower